-In the TEM data interpretation, it was used the dumped least squares inversion algorithm for horizontal layers (ridge regression), using a computer program TEMIXXL (INTERPEX Ltd, Golden, Colorado, USA) (INTERPEX Ltd, 1996).
+In the TEM data interpretation, we used the dumped least squares inversion algorithm for horizontal layers (ridge regression), using TEMIXXL program manufactured by the INTERPEX (1996).
+The exact positions of two of these interpreted soundings are shown in Figure 6.
 The first one, corresponding to the Sounding 1, has 6% of fitting error and was performed in the sector W of the profile, above sandy terrains (Figure 4).
 The second one is the Sounding 4, which is located at Sector E, above clayey terrains, possibly saturated with salty water (Figure 5).
-The exact positions of two of these interpreted soundings are shown in Figure 6, in addition to the FEM profiles.
-The interpretation of the 17 soundings shows the presence of four horizons: a) the first one is the soil, with $\rho{a} \approx 12 \ \Omega m$ and thickness varying between 10 - 24 m; b) the second is a resistive layer, located at the Sector W of the profile (with $\rho{a}$ between 40-105 $\Omega$ m, and h $\approx$ 4 - 30 m) and a very conductive layer in the E part of the section $(\rho_a \approx 0.2 - 0.7 \Omega m \text{ and } h \approx 3 - 5 m); c)$ the third is a slightly resistive layer, with $\rho_a \approx 100 \ \Omega m$ and $h \approx 30$ m, in Sector W, and, $\rho_a \approx 10 \Omega m$ and h

-$\approx$ 4 - 8 m in Sector E; and d) the fourth, is the crystalline basement, with $\rho_a \approx 1000$ - 5000 $\Omega$ m.
-The geo-electrical section derived from the TEM soundings shows higher values of $\rho_a$ in the Sector N (sand) compared to $\rho$ in the Sector S (clay with salty water), as well as the presence of a crystalline basement at higher depths (Figure 6).
-In the same figure, between the distances of 370 m and 700 m, it is also shown the relative positions of FEM measurements, which present results with similar features to those from TEM, in both data sets the $\rho{a}$ values vary between 50 $\Omega$ m to less than 10 $\Omega$ m (compare Figures 3 and 6).
+Thus, the interpretation of the 17 soundings shows the presence of four horizons: a) the first one is the soil, with $\rho_a \approx 12$ Ω m and thickness varying between 10 - 24 m; b) the second is a resistive layer, located at the Sector W of the profile (with ρ_a between 40-105 Ω m, and h \approx 4 - 30 m) and a very conductive layer in the E part of the section ($\rho_a \approx 0.2 - 0.7$ Ω m and h \approx 3 - 5 m); c) the third is a slightly resistive layer, with $\rho_a \approx 100 \ \Omega m$ and $h \approx 30 \ m$, in Sector W, and, $\rho_a \approx 10 \ \Omega m$ and $h \approx 4 - 8 \ m$ in Sector E; and d) the fourth, is the crystalline basement, with $\rho_a \approx 1000$ - 5000 Ω m.
+The geoelectrical section derived from the TEM soundings shows higher values of ρ_a in the Sector N (sand) compared to p in the Sector S (clay with salty water), as well as the presence of a crystalline basement at higher depths (Figure 6).
+In the same figure, between the distances of 370 m and 700 m, it is also shown the relative positions of FEM measurements, which show results with similar features to TEM ones - in both data sets the ρ_a values vary between 50 Ω m to less than 10 Ω m (compare Figures 3 and 6).
 The more resistive deep heterogeneity showed in the end of FEM profiles is also seen in the TEM geoelectrical section, near 700 m.
-In the coincident part of FEM profiles and TEM geoelectrical section, it is also evident that Sector W shows a resistive sandy material with larger values of porosities and permeabilities, where fresh water is known to exist.
-The larger aquifer thickness in the Sector W of the profile can be associated with the presence of a fracture or a geological fault with NE/SW strike direction.
+In the coincident part of FEM profiles and TEM geoelectrical section, it is also evident that Sector W shows a resistive sandy material with high porosities/permeabilities, where fresh water is known to exist.
+The higher thickness of the aquifer in the Sector W of the profile can be associated with the presence of a fracture or a geological fault with NE/SW strike direction.